 Which car parks we salt

 With such a large number of car parks, it would be unrealistic and uneconomical to attempt to treat all of them.
 The car parks have been selected on size, location and number of users.
-See List of the 43 most use car parks in the download section below.

 Please remember that the main priority for the council is to keep the major routes clear and if salt stocks fall or there are periods of prolonged cold weather, resources will be committed to the highway network.